-Thinking about the style for your outfit can take quite a lot of thought…
+Considering the style of your outfit can require a significant amount of thought…

 Some considerations for you: